Sustainability

 0.3% 0.1% 0.3% 0.3% - 0.3% - 0.1% 0.1%

-< Full-time employees working at branches/stores, working other than at branches/stores>
+< Full-time employees working at branches/working at stores/working other than at branches or stores> As of March 31.2026

 < Bottom row: Of which, foreigners >